It’s time to talk about silly mortgage products!

 Why Choose Your Own Mortgage Term?

-Well, Quicken’s argument for its YOURgage is that you can choose a term based on your budget, or a term that matches up perfectly with your life events.
+Well, Quicken’s argument for its YOURgage is that you can choose a term based on your budget, or a term that matches up perfectly with specific life events.

 For example, if you plan to retire at a certain age, you can set the mortgage term to finish right as you’re retiring.